Integration API

 - Revokable at any time

-API Gateway converts sessions/API keys to JWTs for internal service communication:
+API Gateway uses X-Internal-Key header for internal service-to-service communication:

 Rate Limiting